Don’t know where to start knitting? Have a look at this Quick Knitting Guide for Beginners to start your journey with ease and confidence!

 6. Stitch Markers

 As a newbie, you can also use stitch markers.
-They might look small, but they are extremely useful.
-They help mark stitches, pattern repeats, or rows to keep track of your progress and avoid mistakes.
+They might look small, but they are very useful.
+They help in marking stitches, pattern repeats, or rows to keep track of your progress and avoid mistakes.

 With these simple tools, you’ll have everything you need to start your first knitting project with confidence.